gwcoffey/otis/README.md

 ### Compiling

-While some people (maybe just me) find *writing* in simple text files and using git for revision management, branching, etc…, these are not suitable formats for sharing your work with others.
+While some people (maybe just me) find *writing* in simple text files and using git for revision management, branching, etc… a breath of fresh air, these are not suitable formats for sharing your work with others.
 Otis can *compile* your manuscript into standard readable forms.

 ```shell
 $ otis compile